 Look at current housing inventory

 The timing of your house hunt in Arkansas can have a big impact on your number of options.
-For example, in Arkansas, July has historically seen the most homes for sale.
+For example, in Arkansas, #VALUE! has historically seen the most homes for sale.
 Searching in this season could give you more options and a greater likelihood of finding your dream home.

 Housing inventory in Arkansas by season